NyerhovwoOnitcha/Containerization/README.md

 `docker exec -it <container_name/id> bash`
   - `docker exec -it mysql-server bash`

-### OR
+**OR**

 `docker exec -it <container_name/id> <COMMAND>`
   - `docker exec -it mysql mysql -uroot -p`

-This first way opens a bash terminal and takes us inside the container while, the second way runs whatever command we intend to run in the container from our terminal.
+This first way takes us inside the container and opens a bash terminal while the second way runs whatever command we intend to run in the container from our terminal.
+In this case it prompts us to provide the root password, on doing that we will have sucessfully connected the MySQL client to the server
 Flags used

 - exec used to execute a command from bash itself